Aggregate Functions in Tableau

 Aggregate functions allow you to summarize or change the granularity of your data.

 For example, you might want to know exactly how many orders your store had for a particular year.
-You can use the COUNTD function to summarize the exact number of orders your company had, and then break the visualization down by year.
+You can use the COUNTD function to tally the exact number of unique orders your company had, and then break the visualization down by year.

 The calculation might look something like this: